 How can I support film preservation?

-The best way is to support your local film and television archives.
+We also suggest sup[porting your local film and television archives.
 Many of them do film restorations, and I would strongly encourage those of you who are in a position to do so to sponsor some of their great work.
 If you have a business think about how great it would be to have your business name on a film restoration!
-If there’s anyone in the film industry most deserving of support it would be them, so please please support your local film and television archive whenever you can!
+If there’s anyone in the film industry most deserving of support it would be them, so please please support your local film and television archive whenever you can.

 Another way is to support changes to copyright that would limit the term of copyright to something sensible, like 30 years.
 The best way to do this is to support your local consumer advocacy organisation, and to get the term of copyright onto their agendas as a priority.
 You will find that most good consumer advocacy orgs already have this on their agenda.
 And you’ll find that all good film and television archives support the move to shorter fixed-term copyrights as well.
 Also, do not support any organisation that wants to keep the old outdated system in place.